meilisearch/specifications/text/0033-logging.md

 - Time when the request was started to process (in rfc3339 format)
 - Log levels are  `ERROR`, `WARN`, `INFO`, `DEBUG`, `TRACE`.
-- The module part gives information about which module logs the entry.
+- The module part gives information about the module that records the log.

 ###### HTTP Call

-Transplant uses `actix_web::middleware::logger` to log informations on API endpoints that receive calls.
+Transplant uses `actix_web::middleware::logger` to record information about the API endpoints that receive calls.

 Given
 ```172.17.0.1:57220 "POST /indexes/indexUID/documents HTTP/1.1" 202 14 "-" "PostmanRuntime/7.26.10" 0.023529```